arthursw/wetlands/docs/advanced_example.md

 connection.send(dict(action="exit"))
 ```

-We close our client-side connection and wait for the process we launched with `executeCommands` to terminate.
+We close our client-side connection and wait for the process we launched with `execute_commands` to terminate.

 ```python
 connection.close()